Bunch theory: working notes on applications, axioms and models: Bunch theory in use

+Giving us a recursive equation in programs.
+That such an equation has a solution is shown in the B-Book.
+We give a bunch theoretic treatment in appendix \ref{Fixpoint}.

-\subsubsection{Provisional choice and backtracking.}
+\subsection{Provisional choice and backtracking}

 The semantics of choice, which we have used to incorporate demonic non-determinism into our language, can be used to describe provisional choice, as used in a backtracking application.
 This idea has a long history.
 As far back as 1967, in his paper ``Non-deterministic Algorithms'' \cite{RWF67}, Floyd talked of ``programs governed in part .. by final causes for the sake of which their effects are carried out''.
 In ``The Specification Statement''\cite{CM88} Carroll Morgan mentions the possibility as follows: ``Ordinarily we limit the syntax of our programming language so that miracles cannot be written in it.
 If we relax this restriction, allowing naked guarded commands, then operational reasoning suggests a backtracking implementation''.
-A similar possibility is noted by Eric Hehner in \cite{ECRH93}.
+Backtracking constructs are also discussed by Nelson \cite{GN89}, and Norvel and Hehner \cite{NH92} \cite{ECRH93}.

 We have explored the possibility of exploiting a prospective value semantics to represent backtracking, and in particular the implementation of backtracking via reversible computing \cite{SZL06,SZD10,FZThesis}.
-In this approach, a naked guarded command $g \, \Guard S$ will provoke reversal of computation if $g$ is false, and will execute as $S$ if $g$ is true.
-Reverse computation continues until a previous provisional choice is reached, at which point forward execution will recommence if a previously untried choice is available.
+Operationally, a naked guarded command $g \, \Guard S$ will provoke reversal of computation if $g$ is false, and will execute as $S$ if $g$ is true.
+Also, choice from a set $x \, :∈ \, E$ will provoke reversal of computation if the expression $E$ denotes an empty set.
+Reverse computation undoes any changes made during forward execution, and continues until a previous provisional choice is reached, at which point forward execution will recommence if a previously untried choice is available.
+Should there be no untried choices available and the program has been executed from a terminal, it returns to the user but with a different prompt, e.g. “ko” rather than “ok”, to indicate execution was infeasible.

-We have developed an implementation platform for this approach, in the form of a reversible virtual machine \cite{RVM2010}. it provides support for provisional choice and guards, reversible execution, and sets as data structures.
-The latter are used to provide a simple way of using the two different interpretations of choice within the same formal development framework.
-Thus to incorporate backtracking we extend the expression language of our implementations to include terms of the form $\{S \, \diamond \, E\}$, so that we might write as code an assignment such as:
+The most novel feature of our proposed language is the incorporation, within our sub-language of expressions, of terms of the form $\{ \, S \, \diamond \, E \, \}$.
+These greatly increase the expressive power of our language, as illustrated in the following case study. \footnote{We have developed an implementation platform for this approach, in the form of a reversible virtual machine \cite{RVM2010}.}